britram/taps-transports/draft-ietf-taps-transports-00.md

 (we only talk about the mechanism here and not about the framing... is this right?)

-(subsection heading of this section might be individual for each protocol...?)
+(subsection headings of this section might be different for each protocol...?)

 #### Connection Establishment and Clearing

 (text on TCP handshake goes here)

+(text on the role of port numbers goes here)

 ### Data Communication